 Adopt a startup mindset

 Since we’re a startup ourselves, adopting the mindset of one was only natural.
-We think of it as being flexible and having the ability to change direction at the drop of a dime.
+We think of it as being flexible and having the ability to change direction at the drop of a hat.
 And not only that, but also taking risks that will ultimately benefit our customers in the long run.